8 Nutrient Deficiencies Linked to Mood Imbalances

 Add High-Quality Supplements

 While eating a nutrient-dense diet is the ideal way to meet all your nutrient needs, the unfortunate truth is that our nutrient-depleted soils, toxic environment, and high-stress modern life make it very difficult to rely on food alone.
-High-quality supplements can fill the gap and provide you the nutrients you need to repair your body and support a balanced mood.
+High-quality supplements can fill the gap and provide you the nutrients you need.

-I recommend my patients and my online community take these supplements on a regular basis to correct mood imbalances, reverse autoimmunity, and to achieve total health in their bodies.
+I recommend taking these supplements on a regular basis to correct mood imbalances, reverse autoimmunity, and to achieve total health.

 - Multivitamin: Taking a high-quality, daily multivitamin is the building block of optimal health.
 I’ve specifically designed a multivitamin filled with B vitamins, magnesium, zinc, and selenium to support your mood.